rudidude86/gura-lang.github.io/documents/File-Operation.md

 Gura provides a generic framework to handle these resources so that you can expand the capabilities by importing Modules.

-Each of Streams and Directories is associated with a uniquely identifiable string called **Pathname**.
+Each of Streams and Directories is associated with a uniquely identifiable string called **pathname**.
-A framework called **Path Manager** is responsible of recognizing Pathname for Stream and Directory and dispatching jobs to an appropriate process that has been registered by embedded and imported Modules.
+A framework called **Path Manager** is responsible of recognizing pathname for Stream and Directory and dispatching jobs to an appropriate process that has been registered by embedded and imported Modules.